 I was there in October and it was very cold in the morning, so make sure to wrap up!
 Once in the balloon it was better but still get all the layers you can.
 I was told that May-September is the best time to go to Cappadocia, especially for hot air balloon season as this is when the weather is best.

 Lastly book well in advance, two weeks if you can, as I struggled to organise a balloon trip once I had arrived!

-How long to go for?
+How long to spend in Cappadocia?